 Transactions with Related Parties

-A promissory note due to a current director of the company (principal balance of US\$500,000) matured and was paid during June 2012.
-The promissory note was originally issued in November 2009 as partial payment for the acquisition of a mineral technology company (TTS), which remains a subsidiary of EMC.
+A promissory note due to a director of the Company (principal balance of \$500,000) matured and was paid during June 2012.
+The promissory note was issued as part of the purchase of a subsidiary company during November 2009.